md-zaman/docker-learning/Mosh/Readme.md.txt

     docker container prune
     - removes all the stopped containers

-3. Use the following command to get all the options related to conatiners: docker images
+3. Use the following command to get all the options related to containers: docker images
     - lists all the option we can use with 'docker images'